 District Dates.
-District tournaments will be held May 5th (B), 6th-7th.
+District tournaments will be held May 4th (B/C), 5th-6th.

-Class A: District tournaments for five and six team districts will be held on Friday, May 6th and Saturday May 7th.
-District tournaments for four team districts will be held on Saturday May 7th.
-Rain out dates include Monday, May 9th and Tuesday, May 10th.
+Class A: District tournaments for five and six team districts will be held on Friday, May 5th and Saturday May 6th.
+District tournaments for four team districts will be held on Saturday May 6th.
+Rain out dates include Monday, May 8th and Tuesday, May 9th.

-Class B: District tournaments will be held on May 5th, 6th and 7th.
-Rain out dates include Monday, May 9th and Tuesday, May 10th.
+Classes B & C: District tournaments will be held on May 4th, 5th and 6th.
+Rain out dates include Monday, May 8th and Tuesday, May 9th.

 District Entry Deadline.
 NSAA Entry Forms are now accessed and submitted online.
 The Athletic/Activities director will give the certified coach the login to this activity.
 Go to the NSAA website (www.nsaahome.org) and click on "Login" and select your school and enter your login code/password.
 On the subsequent page, click on "District Entry Form" and complete your roster form (detailed instructions can also be obtained from the website).
 You will need to print this form for your files and email a copy to the district director.
 You do NOT need to email or fax the form to the NSAA office.
 Once the form has been completed and submitted by the school, the NSAA office will automatically receive an electronic version of this form.
-Schools may make changes to this form up until the due date, which is April 25th.
+Schools may make changes to this form up until the due date, which is April 24th.
 After that, you will need to contact the NSAA.

 District Assignments & Seeding.
 All Class A schools in baseball are to be placed into six districts.
 The districts shall be determined using a serpentine method (not modified), based upon the NSAA wildcard point system within one week prior to the first district.
 Games through Tuesday of Week 44 will be counted for Class A district assignments and seeding.
+Class A districts with a "play-in" game(s), the higher seed will be offered a contract to host that opening round game.
 The top seed in each district will be offered a contract to host the district tournament.
 If the higher seed is unable to host the district tournament, the subsequent seed shall be offered a contract until a location is secured.